perladvent/perldotcom/content/article/_pub_2005_08_04_3d_engine.md

       "perl-opengl",
       "perl-sdl"
    ],
+   "date" : "2005-08-04T00:00:00-08:00",
+   "image" : null,
+   "title" : "Building a 3D Engine in Perl, Part 4", "categories" : "games",
+   "description" : " This article is the fourth in a series aimed at building a full 3D engine in Perl.
+The first article started with basic program structure and worked up to displaying a simple depth-buffered scene in an OpenGL window.
+The...", "slug" : "/pub/2005/08/04/3d_engine.html",
+   "draft" : null,
-   "slug" : "/pub/2005/08/04/3d_engine.html"
+   "authors" : [
+      "geoff-broadwell"
+   ]
 }

-This article is the fourth in a series aimed at [building a full 3D engine in Perl](/pub/au/Broadwell_Geoff).
-The [first article](/pub/a/2004/12/01/3d_engine.html) started with basic program structure and worked up to displaying a simple depth-buffered scene in an OpenGL window.
-The [second article](/pub/a/2004/12/29/3d_engine.html) followed with a discussion of time, view animation, SDL events, keyboard handling, and a nice chunk of refactoring.
-The [third article](/pub/a/2005/02/17/3d_engine.html) continued with screenshots, movement of the viewpoint, simple OpenGL lighting, and subdivided box faces.
+This article is the fourth in a series aimed at [building a full 3D engine in Perl](/authors/geoff-broadwell).
+The [first article](/pub/2004/12/01/3d_engine.html) started with basic program structure and worked up to displaying a simple depth-buffered scene in an OpenGL window.
+The [second article](/pub/2004/12/29/3d_engine.html) followed with a discussion of time, view animation, SDL events, keyboard handling, and a nice chunk of refactoring.
+The [third article](/pub/2005/02/17/3d_engine.html) continued with screenshots, movement of the viewpoint, simple OpenGL lighting, and subdivided box faces.

 At the end of the last article, the engine was quite slow.
 This article shows how to locate the performance problem and what to do about it.
 Then it demonstrates how to apply the same new OpenGL technique a different way to create an on-screen frame rate counter.
 As usual, you can follow along with the code by downloading the [sample code](/media/_pub_2005_08_04_3d_engine/perl_opengl_examples_4.tar.gz).